Characterization of Non-Deterministic Chaos in Two-Dimensional Non-Smooth Vector Fields: Introduction

 \section{Introduction}

-It is widely accepted that ordinary differential equations (ODE) are very accurate for modeling problems emerging from real world applications.
-Accordingly, a large range of models from physics, engineering, biology, economics, medicine, among others, can be studied by assuming that some distinguished variables of them evolving in time according to some dynamical rule.
-In the case of ODE such rules are flows associated to some $C^r$-vector field and the time is assume to vary continuously.
-However, in recent decades the assumption that trajectories may experience a discontinuity have gained traction within the theory of dynamical systems.

-The presence of discontinuities in ODE modeling concrete phenomena are mainly due to abrupt changes in the dynamics.
-It may occur, for instance, when certain object suffers an impact or change its motion from frictionless movement to some rough dynamic, the former sometimes refereed as stick-slip process.
-Another situation that can be modeled in terms of discontinuities are those under the effects of fast switches as occurs in some electronic circuits or relay systems.
-In such case, the change of the dynamics occurs so fast that it can be assumed to be instantaneous although the movement itself is continuous.
-A non-exhaustive list of applications of discontinuous ODE, besides the ones described before includes control theory, the dynamics of a bouncing ball and foraging predators, the anti-lock braking system (ABS), mechanical devices in which components collide to each other, problems with friction, sliding or squealing, etc. See the referred applications and others in \cite{diBern-relay}, \cite{Brogliato}, \cite{Rossa}, \cite{Dixon}, \cite{Genema}, \cite{Jac-To}, \cite{Kousaka}, \cite{Leine}, \cite{diBernardo-livro} as well as references therein.
+It is widely known that ordinary differential equations (ODEs) are one of the most relevant tools for modeling problems emerging from real-world applications.
+Nevertheless, in the last decades, the assumption that solutions of ODEs may experience a discontinuity has gained traction within the theory of dynamical systems.
+Some examples of discontinuous ODEs includes control theory, the dynamics of a bouncing ball, foraging predators, the anti-lock braking system (ABS), mechanical devices in which components collide with each other, problems with friction, sliding or squealing, etc. See the referred applications and others in \cite{diBern-relay}, \cite{Brogliato}, \cite{Rossa}, \cite{Dixon}, \cite{Genema}, \cite{Jac-To}, \cite{Kousaka}, \cite{Leine}, \cite{diBernardo-livro} as well as references therein.

-We stress that when considering discontinuous ODEs the solution (i.e. a trajectory) does not present ``jumps'', in other words the trajectory itself is not discontinuous, the discontinuity happens in the velocity.
-In this context what can happen is a non-uniqueness of solution.
-Therefore, some classical results based on uniqueness of trajectories can easily fail and non typical behavior could emerge.
-It is interesting to not that the discontinuous ODEs present similarities to the so-called impulsive differential equations (IDE) but in general the results are different since IDEs allow solutions to be discontinuous.

-Discontinuous ODE may be treated under distincts points of view as differential inclusions, hybrid systems or into the area of complementarity problems.
-Even assuming the same scenario, different interpretations of solutions may appear in the literature, maybe the most studied has been the {\it Filippov convention}, see \cite{Fi}.
-Filippov assume that solutions can slide through the discontinuity region according to some rule involving the systems governing the dynamics around where the switching takes place, see Section \ref{preliminares} to details.
-We will call ODE with discontinuities {\it Filippov systems} as we shall follows Filippov's convention.
+Discontinuous ODEs can be treated under different hypotheses, one of the most known being due to Filippov (see \cite{Fi}) assuming that solutions can slide through a discontinuity region according to an \textit{a priori} defined rule.
+Accordingly, Filippov's solutions may experience non-uniqueness so non-typical behavior eventually emerges in relatively familiar scenarios such as planar phase portraits.
+Other approaches for dealing with discontinuous ODEs are nicely described in the text of \citeauthor{Cortes}~\cite{Cortes}.
+In this paper, we refer to ODEs with discontinuities by \textit{Filippov systems} since we assume Filippov's convention.